-Some items incur VAT at a reduced rate of 5%: as well as sanitary products, these include:
+Some items incur VAT at a reduced rate of 5% including:

 As well as the reduced rate, there are a number of products on which no VAT is charged.

-These include children’s clothing, books and magazines, and goods sold in charity shops which have been donated by members of the public.
+These include most food, children’s clothing, books and magazines, and goods sold in charity shops which have been donated by members of the public.

 There are several quirks in the VAT system.
 For example, biscuits incur VAT at the full rate but cakes are exempt; and potato crisps incur 20% VAT but corn-based snacks are VAT-free.